Global Generation of Adjoint Line Bundles on Projective $5$-folds: Introduction

-\textbf{Acknowledgements.} The authors would like to thank Lawrence Ein for bringing us the question and his encouragement.
-They would also like to thank Lawrence Ein, Mircea Musta\c{t}\u{a} and Karl Schwede for helpful discussions.
+\textbf{Acknowledgements.} The authors would like to thank Professor Lawrence Ein for introducing this topic and his encouragement.
+They would also like to thank Professors Lawrence Ein, Mircea Musta\c{t}\u{a} and Karl Schwede for helpful discussions.
+The authors would like to thank the referee for carefully reading our manuscript and for his/her valuable comments which helped to improve the manuscript.